suryachaitanya0/Awesome-GithubProfile-README/README.md

    #### For more Information on stats visit [github-readme-stats](https://github.com/anuraghazra/github-readme-stats)

-6. You are not limited to Markdown when it comes to editing your README.
-Github's Flavored Markdown allows using some of the HTML tags.
+**6. You are not limited to Markdown when it comes to editing your README.
+Github's Flavored Markdown allows using some of the HTML tags.**

 	Here's some of the basic things you can do:
 	* Center a section using `<center>`
 	* Create a widget that opens and closes using `<details>`

-7. Want to link to external sites?
-Add some icons which redirect to your social networks or projects.
+**7. Want to link to external sites?
+Add some icons which redirect to your social networks or projects.**
   I recommend using the free and open source RemixIcon library and just changed the color to suit the color scheme.

   _One thing to note: Make sure your images are of great quality.
 We wouldn't want images to show up pixelated.
   If you are using vector images, upload them using SVG instead of JPG or PNG._

-8. Add counter to GitHub profile
+**8. Add View-counter to GitHub profile**

  [Anton komarev](https://github.com/antonkomarev) created amazing widget which counts the visitors.